Ole Jørgen Rawert

-Ole Jørgen Rawert (Ravert) (3 January 1786 - 11 July 1851) was a Danish civil servant, industrial historians topographical writer and illustrator.
+Ole Jørgen Rawert (Ravert) (3 January 1786 - 11 July 1851) was a Danish civil servant, industrial historian, topographical writer and illustrator.
 Throughout his life, he travelled extensively, in Denmark and the rest of Europe, documenting what his saw through a vast number of rather primitive, dated topographical watercolors.

 Early life and career

 Rawert was born in Copenhagen, the son of Jørgen Heinrich Rawert (1751–1823) and Anna Maria Krieger (1758–1826).
 He passed grammar school in 1803 and then enrolled at the University of Copenhagen, but the nature of his studies is unknown.
 In 1809 he was employed as a copyist in the Kommercekollegiet.
 He became an associated member of the board of directors of the royal manufactories (overtalligt medlem af fabrikdirektionen), and a co-editor of Handels- og Industritidende ("Journal of Trade and Industry"), and, in 1812, a full board member.